Spaghenutti/Spaghetorio/README.md

 ## Current state of the mod

 This mod is in early alpha.
-In my current playthrough I can get to the second tier of science packs.
+In my current playthrough I can finish the first tier of science packs (about 150h taking it casually).
 The mod contains 3 tiers of science pack:
 - <img src="graphics/hr-icons/electronic-science-pack-1.png" alt="drawing" width="20"/> Basic science pack (9 variations like **electronic**, **material** and **geological** science)
 - <img src="graphics/hr-icons/computer-science-pack-2.png" alt="drawing" width="20"/> Intermediate science pack (16 variations like **computer** and **nuclear** science)
 - <img src="graphics/hr-icons/uniformity-science-pack.png" alt="drawing" width="20"/> Advanced science pack (16 variations like **matter** and **uniformity** science)